Leovihildo/Shopify/README.md

 # Shopify
 Built this Shopify website during a hackathon using only Html, CSS, and Javascript.
+Site link: https://leovihildo.github.io/Shopify/

 # Accessiblilty
 It is accessible to keyboard users and visually impaired users (screen readers)